Grizz Gaming falls in quarterfinals of tipoff tournament

 MEMPHIS, Tenn.
 (WMC) - The Memphis Grizzlies are in a good position to advance in the NBA’s truncated season set to resume next month in Orlando.

-Grizz Gaming went 3-1 in tipoff pool play to advance to the quarters.
-But Kings Guard puts an end to the run, knocking of Grizz Gaming in a best two out of three formats.
+Grizz Gaming went 3-1 in tipoff pool play to advance to the quarters but Kings Guard puts an end to the run, knocking off Grizz Gaming in a best 2 out of 3 format.

 Copyright 2020 WMC.
 All rights reserved.